-Information to the general public and jurisdictions will also be coordinated, planned, and carried out through the SJOA JIC.
+Public information to the general public and jurisdictions will also be coordinated, planned, and carried out through the SJOA JIC.
 The District will assist with risk communication as requested through the OA.
-See www.sjgov.org/oes for relevant SJOA plans and procedures.
+See www.sigov.org/oes for relevant SJOA plans and procedures.